 Measurement Partners integrate directly with Facebook and will not require you to pass deeplinks or other tracking parameters to measure your ad performance.
 As a result of this integration, they can account for cross-device behavior and outcomes that were not proceeded by a click, and can more accurately deduplicate attribution claims over time.
 Integration steps will differ by partner and we recommend reaching out to them directly for support.

 You can learn more about both options by reading our Measurement for Mobile App Ads tutorial.

 If you're seeing installs reported for a mobile app engagement ad, it's because people have uninstalled your app or are viewing the ad on a device different from the one they downloaded the app on (ex: a second tablet or a new phone).
 If the device detects that the app is not currently installed, the ad will ask the user to re-install the app or install it for the first time on the new device.
 These installs are reported as engagement.

 No, you do not need to use deep links to run engagement ads.

-However, if you’d like to send someone to a specific location in your app from an engagement ad you will need to set up a deep link.
+However, if you want to send someone to a specific location in your app from an engagement ad, you need to set up a deep link.
 This requires that your app can handle incoming deep links and that you have registered a URL scheme so that Facebook can send people to the appropriate place in your app from your ad.

 If you have already registered your app using the App Dashboard, for example, to set up exclusion for mobile app install ads or to use other parts of the Facebook platform, your app already supports a URL scheme.